GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 If you look back, you’ll soon be going that way.

 ### Our Tech Stack